-In 2010, PETA protestors even made it onto the show ring, rudely interrupting the best in show round.
+In 2010, PETA protestors actually made it onto the show ring, rudely interrupting the best in show round.
 Included in the best in show last year was Doberman, Ch Allure “Blazing Star” Alisaton.
-How shameful for them to try to steal this doberman’s special moment.
-While I am a big supporter of people adopting dogs from shelters or rescues, and avoiding puppy mill dogs and backyard breeders, criticising this well-known event is not effective.
+How shameful for them to try to steal this special moment for this doberman, handler and owner.
+While I am a big supporter of people adopting dogs from shelters or rescues, and avoiding puppy mill dogs and backyard breeders, criticizing this well-known event is not effective.
 The Westminster Dog Show is a celebration of all the wonderful breeds that are much loved by their owners.

 So how did our favourite breed, the Doberman do this year?